ChaehyeonSong/ConTiCal/README.md

 ## Abstract
 Applying traditional calibration to thermal infrared (TIR) cameras requires extra equipment or an expensive target.
-Furthermore, the thermal images often include low resolution, high distortion, and sharp boundaries that may lead to inaccurate calibration results.
 To overcome these limits, we propose a novel approach to thermal camera calibration exploitation based on conic.
 We introduce undistorted conic reconstruction for reliable projection among thermal images and complete conic-based optimization for distortion coefficient inference.